nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 # Applying for time on raijin

 For ANU Phd students the first step is to apply for a startup grant.
 This is a small allocation of time (1000 core hours) to do do initial testing: learn how to use the system and give you an idea of how many core hours you will need for you main application. <br><br> To apply go [here](http://nci.org.au/access/user-registration/application-form-resource/), fill in the form and get your supervisor to sign (technically the application comes from them not you) then email it to the help desk (or just walk it over its not that far!).
-The application process was a bit confusing at times, but a few emails to the help desk got it done. <br><br> Full applications open in November for computing time the next year, the form is here.
-The minimum computing time request on raijin is 20,000 core hours, which is fairly large: equivalent to about 4000 hours or 20 weeks time on an i7 desktop or around $5000 worth on a commercial service like [multyvac](http://www.multyvac.com/).
+The application process was a bit confusing at times, but a few emails to the help desk got it done. <br><br> Full applications open in November for computing time the next year.
+The minimum request on raijin is 20,000 core hours, which is fairly large: equivalent to about 4000 hours or 20 weeks time on an i7 desktop or around $5000 worth on a commercial service like [multyvac](http://www.multyvac.com/).

 # Logging in

-Once your'e approved you will receive a username via email and a temporary password via sms.
+Once your'e approved you'll receive a username via email and a temporary password via sms.

-You login via ssh (if your on windows or mac you will need an ssh client, see the [user guide](http://nci.org.au/services-support/getting-help/raijin-user-guide/)), on linux just type
+You login online via ssh (if your on windows or mac you will need an ssh client, see the [user guide](http://nci.org.au/services-support/getting-help/raijin-user-guide/)), on linux just open the terminal and type

     ssh -l username raijin.nci.org.au